Nicolas François de Neufchâteau: Early years

-Born at Saffais, in Meurthe-et-Moselle, the son of a schoolteacher, he studied at the college of Neufchâteau in the Vosges, and at the age of fourteen published a volume of poetry which obtained the interest of Voltaire.
+Born at on 17 April 1750 in Saffais, in Meurthe-et-Moselle, the son of a schoolteacher, he studied at the College of Neufchâteau in the Vosges.
+At the age of fourteen, he published a volume of poetry which obtained the interest of Jean-Jacques Rousseau and Voltaire.
 When only sixteen, he was elected member of some of the main academies of France.
 In 1783 he was named procureur-général to the council of Saint Domingue.

-He had previously been engaged on a translation of Ariosto, which he finished before his return to France five years afterwards, but it was destroyed during the shipwreck which occurred during his voyage home.
+He had previously been engaged on a translation of Ariosto, which he finished before his return to France five years afterwards, but it was destroyed on a shipwreck during his voyage home.

 Revolution

 During the French Revolution, Neufchâteau was elected deputy supplant to the National Assembly, charged with the organization of the département of the Vosges, and elected later to the Legislative Assembly, of which he first became secretary and then president.

-In 1793 he was imprisoned on account of his supposed political sentiments, as they were deduced from his drama Paméla ou la vertu récompensée (Théâtre de la Nation, 1 August 1793), but was released the following year with the start of the Thermidorian Reaction.
+In 1793 he was imprisoned on account of his play Paméla ou la vertu récompensée (Théâtre de la Nation, 1 August 1793).
+His play had been denounced by Collot d'Herbois because lines spoken about persecution could easily be interpreted as criticism of the ruling faction and the entire cast was arrested along with him on the 2 September.
+He was released the following year with the start of the Thermidorian Reaction.

 Directory and Napoleon

 In 1797, he became Minister of the Interior, distinguishing himself by his thorough administration.
 It is Neufchâteau who initiated the French system of inland navigation.
 He inaugurated the museum of the Louvre and was one of the promoters of the Exposition des produits de l'industrie française, the first universal exhibition of industrial products.
 He replaced Lazare Carnot as a member of the French Directory, a position he held between 9 September 1797, and 23 April 1798.

-From 1804 to 1806 he was president of the Sénat conservateur, coinciding with the establishment of the First Empire – his office implied that he was the one to solicit Napoleon Bonaparte to assume the title of Emperor.
-In 1803, he was admitted to the Académie française, and in 1808 he received the dignity of count.
+From 19 May 1804 to 19 May 1806 he was president of the Conservative Senate, coinciding with the establishment of the First Empire — his office implied that he was the one to solicit Napoleon Bonaparte to assume the title of Emperor.
+In 1803, he was admitted to the Académie Française, and in 1808 he received the dignity of count.
 Retiring from public life in 1814, after the Bourbon Restoration, he occupied himself chiefly with the study of agriculture until his death.

+Death

+He died in Paris on 10 January 1828.